Green Day: 2003–2006: American Idiot and renewed success

 Green Day collaborated with Iggy Pop on two tracks for his album Skull Ring in November 2003.
-On February 1, 2004, a cover of "I Fought the Law" made its debut on a commercial for iTunes during NFL Super Bowl XXXVIII.
-American Idiot (2004), debuted at number one on the Billboard charts, the band's first album to reach number one, backed by the success of the album's first single, "American Idiot".
-The album was labeled as a punk rock opera which follows the journey of the fictitious "Jesus of Suburbia".
-The album depicts modern American life under the control of an idiot ruler who lets people be misinformed by the media and a "redneck agenda".
+On February 1, 2004, a cover of "I Fought the Law" (originally performed by The Crickets) made its debut on a commercial for iTunes during NFL Super Bowl XXXVIII.American Idiot was released in September 2004 and debuted at number one on the Billboard 200 chart.
+Backed by the success of the album's first single "American Idiot", it was the band's first album to reach this pinnacle.
+American Idiot was labeled a punk rock opera and follows the journey of the fictitious "Jesus of Suburbia".
+It depicts modern American life under the control of an idiot ruler who lets people be misinformed by the media and a "redneck agenda".
 It gives different angles on an everyman, modern icons, and leaders.
-Released two months before U.S. President George W. Bush was reelected, the album became protest art.
-American Idiot won the 2005 Grammy for Best Rock Album.
-The band also won a total of seven out of eight awards for which the group was nominated, including the Viewer's Choice Award at the MTV Video Music Awards in 2005.
-The album went on to sell 6 million copies in the US.
+Released two months before US President George W. Bush was reelected, it became protest art and went on to sell 6 million copies in the US.

-In 2005, American Idiot won a Grammy Award for Best Rock Album and was nominated in six other categories including Album of the Year.
+American Idiot won the 2005 Grammy for Best Rock Album and was nominated in six other categories, including Album of the Year.
 The album helped Green Day win seven of the eight awards it was nominated for at the 2005 MTV Video Music Awards; the "Boulevard of Broken Dreams" video won six of those awards.
-A year later, "Boulevard of Broken Dreams" won a Grammy Award for Record of the Year.
+A year later, "Boulevard of Broken Dreams" won Grammy Award for Record of the Year.
 In 2009, Kerrang! named American Idiot the best album of the decade, NME ranked it number 60 in a similar list, and Rolling Stone ranked it 22nd.
 Rolling Stone also listed "Boulevard of Broken Dreams" and "American Idiot" among the 100 best songs of the 2000s, at number 65 and 47, respectively.
-In 2005, the album was ranked number 420 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, the album ranked 420 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 In 2012, the album was ranked number 225 on Rolling Stones list of the 500 Greatest Albums of All Time.